harsh6292/Advanced_Lane_Finding_CarND/report.md

 For gradient thresholding I applied Sobel operator from openCV and applied thresholding in both the 'x and 'y directions.

-For color thresholding, I used L and S-channel from HLS converted image.
-I also used R & G channel from image and calculate the White and Yellow color channels from the combination of R & G.
+For color thresholding, I used HSV converted image to detect yellow lines and used RGB image to detect white lines.

 I then created a combined binary of gradient and color thresholding.

-(The code for thresholding is in cell '968 of the IPython notebook.)
+(The code for thresholding is in cell '98' of the IPython notebook.)

 Here's an example of my output for this step (showing same image as above).